t-core-one/odoo-docs/content/applications/sales/sales/ebay_connector/troubleshooting.rst

 - If the company uses Odoo on Odoo.com or Odoo.sh platform, the code is already up-to-date, so proceed to the next step.
-- If the company uses Odoo with an on-premise setup or through a partner, then the administrator must update the installation as detailed in :doc:`this documentation page
-  </administration/on_premise/update>` or by contacting an integrating partner.
+- If the company uses Odoo with an on-premise setup or through a partner, then the administrator must update the installation by contacting an integrating partner.

 Update the list of available modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~